grumply/purehs.org/docs/pure-core-0.7.0.0.md

 >
 > Nested calls to `modifyM` are guaranteed not to run in the same component update cycle.
 >
-> [pure-dom](/doc/pure-dom/0.7.0.0) may not render every intermediate view, but all intermediate states are seen during updates.
-See [Alan Kay on assignment](https://softwareengineering.stackexchange.com/questions/81197/what-did-alan-kay-mean-by-assignment-in-the-early-history-of-smalltalk) for a theoretical understanding of the problems that the two-phase update/render loop solves.

 ### `modifyM_`